nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 # remove the n-1 nodes from the cluster
 manage roster remove nodes A882@882 A600@600 A517@517 A352@352 A129@129 ns mydata

-# check the current roster should be only 1 node
+# check the current roster should only be a single node
 show roster

+# Output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Roster (2024-08-12 11:25:26 UTC)~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
                                            Node| Node|Namespace|Current|Pending|                          Observed Nodes
                                                |   ID|         | Roster| Roster|